 A Morris & Co tapestry.
 Designed by John Henry Dearle in 1892, imitating William Morris’s style in the trees.
 Dearle was a British textile and stained-glass designer trained by William Morris.
 I thought I’d still include it here as it is so beautiful.

 This tapestry was woven at the Merton Abbey Tapestry Works.
-William Morris had founded the workshop at Merton, in Surrey, near London, in 1881 as part of his vision to use traditional craftsmanship to revitalize the art and design of postindustrial Britain.
+William Morris founded the workshop at Merton, in Surrey, near London, in 1881 as part of his vision to use traditional craftsmanship to revitalize the art and design of postindustrial Britain.

 22. William Morris Flower Pattern Pimpernel